-The information below is for people who have been substantiated for child abuse and neglect in Vermont.
+The information below is for people substantiated for child abuse and neglect in Vermont.

-You are listed on the Registry, and may request a review to challenge the substantiation at any time.
+You may request a review — at any time.

-- Our intent to add your name to the Child Protection Registry1 AND
+- We intend to add your name to the Child Protection Registry

 - The time and place of the review

-- The review procedures, including ways you can submit information you’d like the reviewer to consider
+- The review procedures (i.e., how to submit the information you’d like the reviewer to consider)

 What happens after the review?

-- Your record will be immediately added to the Registry (if you already have one, it will remain)
+- Your name will be immediately added to the Registry (or stay on the registry if it's already there)